sddevelopment-be/canary/manuscript/overview.md

 # Canary: Early Warning System for Process Quality

-Organizations across industries are increasingly challenged by the late detection of operational issues, leading to exponentially higher costs when problems eventually surface in production.
-This challenge is compounded by the inherent complexity of modern software ecosystems—where legacy systems coexist with newer technologies -- and the pressure to deliver software faster and more economically.
+Organizations across industries face the growing challenge of detecting operational issues too late—often after they have already led to costly disruptions.
+This challenge is exacerbated by the inherent complexity of modern software ecosystems, where legacy systems coexist with newer technologies, and by the increasing pressure to deliver software faster and more economically.

-In many cases, organizations struggle to implement consistent, scalable monitoring solutions due to the diverse and evolving nature of their technological landscapes.
-Additionally, stringent legislative and regulatory requirements, especially in sectors like finance and healthcare, demand robust compliance and risk mitigation measures.
+Many organizations struggle to implement consistent, scalable monitoring solutions due to diverse and evolving technological landscapes.
+At the same time, stringent legislative and regulatory requirements—especially in sectors like finance and healthcare—demand robust compliance and risk mitigation measures.

-The Canary Platform is conceived as a modular, scalable early warning system designed to seamlessly integrate with existing architectures.
-By shifting critical monitoring tasks _“left”_ in the operational process, Canary aims to detect potential issues early -- when they are simpler and more cost-effective to fix -- thus safeguarding operational integrity, reducing economic risk, and ensuring compliance with regulatory standards.
+The Canary Platform is conceived as a modular, scalable early warning system designed to integrate seamlessly with existing architectures.
+By shifting critical monitoring tasks _“left”_ in the operational process, Canary detects potential issues early—when they are simpler and more cost-effective to fix—thus safeguarding operational integrity, reducing economic risk, and ensuring compliance with regulatory standards.

 ## Business Context

 ### Problem Statement

+- **Late Detection of Issues:**
-* Many organisations struggle with operational issues caused by late detection of problems in their processes.
+  Many organizations struggle with operational issues that arise from detecting problems too late.
-  * The cost of fixing issues increases exponentially the later they are detected.
+  - The cost of remediation increases exponentially as issues progress.

-* Many organisations struggle with the complexity of their software systems.
+- **System Complexity:**
-  * Inherent complexity of the problem domain makes it challenging for teams to understand the system as a whole.
+  The inherent complexity of modern software systems makes it difficult for teams to gain a holistic understanding of their environments.
-  * A mix between older and newer technologies makes it hard to implement a consistent monitoring solution.
+  - A blend of legacy and modern technologies complicates the implementation of consistent monitoring solutions.

+- **Economic Pressures:**
-* Economic pressure to deliver software faster and cheaper has a trickle-down effect on the quality of the software.
+  The pressure to deliver software faster and at lower costs often results in quality compromises.
-  * This leads to a higher number of defects in production, which in turn leads to higher operational costs.
+  - This leads to more defects in production and, subsequently, higher operational costs.
-  * Development teams are unlikely to take the time to implement monitoring solutions due to feature pressure.
+  - Development teams may forego robust monitoring solutions due to feature delivery pressures.

-* Legislative requirements are becoming more stringent, requiring organisations to have a better understanding of their systems.
-  * This is especially true in the financial and healthcare sectors, where the cost of non-compliance is high.
+- **Regulatory and Compliance Demands:**
+  Increasingly stringent legislative requirements—particularly in finance and healthcare—require organizations to maintain deep insight into their systems.
-  * Compliance is often achieved through manual processes, which are error-prone, slow, and difficult to scale.
+  - Compliance is often achieved via manual, error-prone processes that are slow and hard to scale.

-> TODO: Add Causal loop diagram to illustrate the problem statement
+> **Note:** A causal loop diagram is planned to visually illustrate these interdependencies and feedback loops.

 ### Unique Value Proposition

-* Focus on ease-of-integration with existing systems.
+- **Seamless Integration:**
-  * Modular architecture allows for easy integration with existing systems.
+  Canary’s modular architecture is designed for ease-of-integration with existing systems, ensuring that:
-  * Use of a domain-specific language to define rules and actions.
+  - A domain-specific language defines rules and actions.
-  * Use of a template-based approach to generate code for different languages and platforms.
+  - A template-based approach generates code for multiple languages and platforms.

+- **Early Issue Detection:**
-* Shift monitoring tasks "left" in the operational process.
+  By shifting monitoring tasks _“left”_ in the operational process, Canary:
-  * Detect potential issues early, when they are simpler and more cost-effective to fix.
+  - Detects issues early, when they are easier and less costly to resolve.
-  * Safeguard operational integrity, reduce economic risk, and ensure compliance with regulatory standards.
+  - Safeguards operational integrity, reduces economic risk, and ensures regulatory compliance.

-* Keep the business-value systems in control of their own domain and rules.
+- **Empowering Business Domains:**
+  Canary keeps the control of core business processes with the organization by:
-  * Provide a rule engine that can execute custom rules defined by the client.
+  - Providing a flexible rule engine that executes client-defined rules.
-  * Use a plugin architecture to allow for easy extension of the rule engine.
+  - Using a plug-in architecture to extend the rule engine without disrupting the core system.
-  * Supply domain agnostic communication libraries to allow for easy integration with existing systems.
+  - Offering domain-agnostic communication libraries that integrate easily with existing systems.

 ## Architecture Overview

 ### System Context

-The diagram below shows the high-level system context for the canary platform.
-It illustrates the key components and their interactions with external systems, as well as the primary stakeholders involved in the system.
+The diagram below presents a high-level view of the Canary Platform’s context.
+It outlines the key components, their interactions with external systems, and the primary stakeholders engaged in the ecosystem.

 ![System Context View](./resources/system_context.svg)